Understanding myopia

 What can we do to prevent its progression?

-At Eyetech Optometrists, we manage many young myopes and prescribe all forms of treatment to slow or halt its progression.
-We are equipped with state of the art instrumentation that can accurately measure your child’s eyes.
+Early intervention is best.
+At Eyetech, we manage many young myopes and prescribe all forms of treatment — individually or in combination.
+Our state-of-the-art instrumentation can accurately measure and monitor your child's myopia over time.

 Miyosmart Spectacles